EHfive/einat-ebpf/README.md

 -   [ ] Investigate concurrency control in this BPF application
 -   [ ] Tagged logging
 -   [ ] Refine userland CLI
+-   [ ] Add end-to-end tests and CI

 ## Known Issue

--   SNAT conntracks added by BPF program would not be immediately removed if attached interface reconfigures (e.g. changes the IP address), they will only timing out.
+-   SNAT conntracks added by BPF program would not be immediately removed if attached network interface reconfigures (e.g. changes the IP address), they will only timing out.
+There is indeed an extra conntrack nat extension field `masq_index` handling this case, but it's not accessible from BPF program.
+And there is no api to delete conntrack in BPF program.
+So Instead we can add a userland [netlink](https://man7.org/linux/man-pages/man7/netlink.7.html) monitor to cleanup conntracks added when interface goes down, which I think is fine as it's not as timing sensitive as live packet filtering.

 ## Alternatives

 -   [netfilter-full-cone-nat](https://github.com/Chion82/netfilter-full-cone-nat)
 -   [nft-fullcone](https://github.com/fullcone-nat-nftables)

-The project works similarly to these kernel modules but we don't require an extra iptables/nftables extension code in userland, hence hugely simplifies the deployment.
+The project works similarly to these kernel modules, but we don't require compiling out-of-tree kernel module for specific kernel version or applying an extra out-of-tree iptables/nftables extension patch in userland, hence hugely simplifies the deployment.
 And the tool needs you no change to existing NAT iptables/nftables rules but just turns "Address and Port-Dependent Filtering" to "Endpoint-Independent Filtering".

 ## Recommended Reading